hexawyz/Exo/ReadMe.md

 Exo is the exoskeleton for your Windows computer and its connected devices.

-You can use it to control or monitor your Mouses, Keyboards, Monitors, RGB lighting, etc.
+You can use it to control or monitor your Mouses, Keyboards, Monitors, AIO, RGB lighting, etc.

 The project was started out of spite for all the client-side "drivers" for devices, that consume unimaginable amounts of RAM and CPU.
 As such, the goal of Exo is to replace all of these tools in a single service that will be more stable, consume a relatively small memory footprint, with a low CPU overhead.

 To support this vision, Exo is designed to be as modular as possible, and device support is provided through dynamically-loaded plugins that you can add or remove as you need.
+To be as light **and** reliable as possible, Exo is implemented as a background service, that will start early enough during the boot process to restore settings before user logon.
+You will not be held back by a heavy Electron-based or CEF-based UI, as the user interface is purely on-demand.

+⚠️ The project is still in development, but many features are already available in a stable state.
+You can check the list of (known) supported devices at https://exo-app.io/devices.html.
-⚠️ The project is still in the development phase, so some features are not implemented yet.
-It does nonetheless provide support for quite a few devices already, exposing some or all of their features in the UI.
+All the devices listed will have some or all of their hardware features exposed by Exo in some form or another.

 ℹ️ Some devices are based on the same protocol as those already supported.
 It is possible that the current code already support a specific device, but does not "recognize" it.
 In order to avoid communicating with a device that is incompatible, the code of the various device plugins will generally have an explicit list of each supported device.